 Semolina or cornmeal for the peel

-If you do not have a starter, you can make this recipe by rehydrating 2 tbsp yeast in 3 cups of warm water.
+If you do not have a starter, you can make this recipe by rehydrating 2 tbsp yeast in 2.5 cups of warm water and mixing in a cup of rye flour.
 Yeast revives best around 110°F (43°C).
 If you start with colder water than that the yeast will reactivate but it can off-gas some funky flavor.
 Don’t use water hotter than 135°F (58°C).
-If you use water and yeast, you will want to add 1/2 cup of rye flour.
-The starter I use is a sourdough starter and has some rye flour in it already.

-I mix these ingredients with my kitchen aid using the dough hook and then put the dough in a crock with a lid that I have and put it in the fridge for at least 24 hours so that the gluten and other anti-nutrient factors breakdown making the bread more nutritious for the family.
-I learned that from a baker friend in Minnesota who studied at Ballymaloe in Ireland.
+Mix these ingredients with my kitchen aid using the dough hook and then put the dough in a crock with a lid that I have and put it in the fridge for at least 24 hours so that the gluten and other anti-nutrient factors break down making the bread more nutritious.
+I learned that from a baker friend in Minnesota who studied at Ballymaloe, a traditional culinary school in Ireland.
 She also taught me that bread should always be cooked to an internal temperature of 190 degrees to be sure that all the gluten proteins have coagulated properly.
-We eat a lot of fresh bread, so that’s important to me to make sure that I take those steps even if it isn’t historic practice.

 This takes forty minutes to rise and bake a loaf of bread using this recipe and this recipe will make about five-six medium size loaves.